bjssacademy/fundamentals-clean-code/01basics.md

 returnWordHelloAppendParameter("Alan");
 ```

-does form a pretty good description of our function.
+Now, this does form a pretty good description of how our function works.
+But obfuscates what our function _is there for_.

-But it is clear that this conveys less uesful information than
+For callers of the function, we get more useful information from

 ```javascript
 greetUser("Alan");
 ```

 Focus on what functions do, in the context of why we would want to call them.

+> A function presents a _behaviour_ that our application can make use of

 There is a further benefit of this abstracted approach.
 We can change how the function works internally, without having to _ripple out_ that change to every call site: